hofstadter-io/hof-docs/content/first-example/data-layer/_index.md

 {{<lead>}}
 Data modeling is core to the development process.
-As our understanding of the problem changes, so must our implementation.
+As our understanding of the design evolves, so must our code.
 {{</lead>}}

+{{<lead>}}
-`hof` has a data modeling system where you
+`hof` has a data modeling system that works with the code generation process.
+{{</lead>}}

-- define you data models in CUE
+- define data models in CUE, couple these with and into code generators
-- generate types, database tables, and API resources
+- generate language types, database tables, libraries, API handlers, and more
-- checkpoint the data model and maintain a history
+- checkpoint the data model and maintain a history for version transforms and migrations
-- have the entire history available for generating migrations and tranformations

 This section expands on our `simple-server` to use `hof/dm.#Datamodel`.
+We will first

+1. Create a todo application data model
-We will generate Go types and a simple library around a Go map for storage.
+1. Generate Go types and a simple Library
+1. Start with a Go map for storage, later a database
-CRUD routes are also generated from the same datamodel as a `Resource` in API terminology.
+1. Create CRUD routes for the datamodel

-You will see how to customize both the code and the data model.
+After we will see `hof`'s code __re__generation capabilites by

+1. Customizing the generated code
+1. Updating the data model
+1. Regenerating our application
+1. Inspecting and discussing the result

+Finally, we will look at how to upgrade our genertor to use a database.
+Automatic migrations are covered in the [model history section](/first-example/model-history/).

 The full code for this section can be found on GitHub [code/first-example/data-layer](https://github.com/hofstadter-io/hof-docs/tree/main/code/first-example/data-layer)